-When I was in h.s., my dad worked with Mercedes Lackey at her day job.
+When I was in high school, my dad worked with Mercedes Lackey at her day job.
 After he begged me for a while, I let him give her some of my work.
-It came back dripping red.
+It came back dripping red with everything I was doing wrong–and nothing I did right.
 I was DEVASTATED and it was a serious negative impact on my writing confidence for decades afterwards.

 This is effective with everyone, not just teens or people who haven’t been knocked off their writing pedestal yet.
 99% of beta readers and critique partners (including myself) would do a lot better by heeding this advice.
 Including with ourselves.